nearform/titus/docs/devops/aws/README.md

 Terraform will use the profile named `titus` in your AWS credential files.
 Either create an entry on your `~/.aws/credentials` file named `[titus]` or configure a `[profile titus]` in your `~/.aws/config` file.

 Install Terraform `>= 1.0.0` and the aws cli.
-Navigate to the infra/aws folder and run
+Navigate to the infra/aws folder and run the following commands:

 ```
 terraform plan -out "titus.tfplan"